-- At least 20 percent of funds for activities to support well-rounded educational opportunities (ESEA section 4107) - At least 20 percent of funds for activities to support safe and healthy students (ESEA section 4108) - A portion of funds for activities to support effective use of technology (ESEA section 4109) - 15% of that portion can be allocated for technology infrastructure. - If a PSU receives less than \$30,000, then the PSU may choose to place any amount in one of the three focus areas.
+- At least 20 percent of current year allotted funds for activities to support well-rounded educational opportunities (ESEA section 4107) - At least 20 percent of current year allotted funds for activities to support safe and healthy students (ESEA section 4108) - A portion of current year allotted funds for activities to support effective use of technology (ESEA section 4109) - 15% of that portion can be allocated for technology infrastructure. - If a PSU receives less than \$30,000, then the PSU may choose to place any amount in one of the three focus areas.
 The 20-20-Portion Rule would not apply in this case.

-Within each of these areas, PSUs have broad flexibility to use the SSAE program funds for a variety of activities to improve student outcomes and address the opportunity gaps identified through the needs assessment.
+Within each of these areas, PSUs have broad flexibility to use the SSAE program funds for a variety of activities to improve student outcomes, expose students to well-rounded opportunities in and out of the classroom and address the opportunity gaps identified through the needs assessment.
 Sample activities are as follows: